wntrblm/Micronova/user_guide/docs/index.md

 ## Front entry kit

-If you prefer connecting your case's power supply through the front, the [optional front panel kit] provides a 4hp panel with two DC barrel jacks and an illuminated power switch.
+If you prefer connecting your case's power supply through the front, the [optional front entry kit] provides a 4hp panel with two DC barrel jacks and an illuminated power switch.

 ![Photo of the front entry kit](images/front-entry.jpg)

 This is only available as a kit, please refer to the [build guide](/build#front-entry-kit) for instructions on how to assemble and connect the front entry kit.

-[optional front panel kit]: TODO
+[optional front entry kit]: https://winterbloom.com/shop/micronova-front-entry-kit

 ## Dimensions